SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/question_library/addresses.md

 ## Getting the address of someone who is experiencing homelessness

-Some users may be unhomed.
+Some users may be un-homed.
 Getting the address of a user who does not have a traditional home can be tricky.
 Consider fallback solutions that gracefully handle situations where an individual: